 She returned home internationally certified to teach and train in over 20 different countries.

 “I returned to Vancouver, Washington because this is my favorite area of the world,” Rebekah says, when asked why she didn’t stay overseas or become an Olympian herself.
 “I haven’t pursued the Olympics or international competition since I don’t want the lifestyle of being gone more than half the year.
 Plus, I had health issues a few years ago that has forced me to be careful with how much I do.”

 Lucky us.
 Anyone who has taken a lesson or spoken with Rebekah sees that this down-to-earth woman knows what she is talking about when it comes to horses.
 Better still, she knows how to pass that knowledge on to all ages of people and equines, from youngsters getting their start to adults wanting to improve their relationship with their horse, learn a new skill, or bring up their next project.
 And she does it all using positive methods.

 “I have an abused past the same as so many horses out there,” Rebekah confides.
 “I glow in positive reinforcement and shrink in negative and feel the horses do the same.
 I hate people feeling they need to yell, yank, crank, whip and spur their horses to get them to do what you want.
 It is so very unnecessary.
 The sad thing is that no one believes they or their trainer is being abusive.
 All of my life I have questioned the ideas and methods that are shown to me from various trainers.
 I use the methods I like and that work for the horses, such as positive reinforcement, since the results I achieve are fantastic with obtaining happy, willing athletes and partners!”

-Rebekah works out of Valhalla Stables in La Center and is currently taking on horses for training as well as doing lessons for people of all ages.
+Rebekah works out of R&R Equestrian Center in Woodland and is currently taking on horses for training as well as doing lessons for people of all ages.
 She also has working student positions, to help bring up the next generation of positive, knowledgeable horse trainers.
 To learn more, visit the Rebekah Larimer Training website.